How To Start An LLC In Oregon [2023 Guide]

 To help with one aspect of starting a business, I have a guide to starting an LLC in Oregon, where I’ll cover the different steps involved in establishing an LLC, as well as some of the key benefits and drawbacks of this type of business structure.
 So if you’re thinking about starting a business in Oregon, be sure to read on for more information!

 What is an LLC?

-The Limited Liability Company (LLC) is a smart entity choice for many start-up businesses.
+The Limited Liability Company (LLC) is a popular entity structure for businesses starting in Oregon.
 The LLC provides personal liability protection and has the potential to save money on taxes.
 With a little research, you can learn how to form an LLC in Oregon without an attorney.

-Unlike a sole proprietorship or partnership where the small business owner can be personally liable for lawsuits against the business, the LLC is a separate legal structure, protecting for the business owner’s personal assets.
+Unlike a sole proprietorship or partnership, where the small business owner can be personally liable for lawsuits against the business, the LLC is a separate legal structure, that protects the business owner’s personal assets.

 – Limited Liability Company